mattbierner/blog.mattbierner.com/_posts/2016-12-20-dance-rainbow.md

 {% include image.html file="back.jpg" %}

 Yet, despite all these limitations, the hardware was good enough to power the  experiments I was after.
 Going in, my goal was not to recreate a dance powered version of *Tilt Brush* (although that may be a worthy future endeavor) but to only roughly track movement of each limb independently.
-The system was definitely constraining, and it meant that I had to somewhat adopt my visualizations to work with the system instead of the other way around, but it also made everything very easy to throw together.
+The system was definitely constraining, and it meant that I had to somewhat adapt my visualizations to work with the system instead of the other way around, but it also made everything very easy to throw together.
 And, although I'm biased of course, I feel that you can still create some pretty cool shit.

 # Vision